Suryachoudhuri003/Video_Curation_AI/README.md

 # Video Curation AI

 ## Introduction
-VisualTech Innovations is developing a groundbreaking Video Curation AI project aimed at organizing and categorizing unstructured video data into a structured and searchable database.
+I'm trying to develop a groundbreaking Video Curation AI project aimed at organizing and categorizing unstructured video data into a structured and searchable database.
 This visionary initiative tackles the formidable challenges posed by the ever-growing volumes of video content from diverse sources such as social media, digital archives, and surveillance feeds.

 ## Methodologies
 - **Generative AI Model**: Embarked on the pioneering development of a Generative AI model utilizing cutting-edge TensorFlow/Keras technology.
 This powerful model intelligently analyzes video data, discerning subjects, themes, and contexts, and categorizes them with remarkable accuracy.